Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Key stage 1 and 2: maladministration investigation visits

-Guidance for local authorities about how to carry out a school visit, as part of STA’s investigations in relation to maladministration.
+Guidance for local authorities about how to carry out a school visit, as part of STA’s investigations in relation to maladministration of national curriculum assessments.

 Why school visits are needed

-The Standards and Testing Agency (STA) may ask local authorities (LAs) to visit schools as part of our investigations into maladministration in relation to the key stage 1 (KS1) or key stage 2 (KS2) national curriculum assessments.
+The Standards and Testing Agency (STA) may ask local authorities (LAs) to visit schools as part of our investigations into maladministration of the key stage 1 (KS1) or key stage 2 (KS2) national curriculum assessments.
 The main purpose of these visits is to gather information about:

-- a school’s procedures for keeping test or phonics screening check materials secure
+- a school’s procedures for keeping tests or phonics screening check materials secure

-- how a school administered the tests or check
+- how a school has administered the tests or check

-- a school’s actions for ensuring their teacher assessment data was correct and accurate
+- the measures a school has taken to ensure their teacher assessment data was correct and accurate

-Our maladministration investigation procedures explains how we investigate allegations of maladministration.
+Our maladministration investigation procedures explain how we investigate allegations of maladministration.